sagnik765/Cat-vs-Dog-vs-Car-Image-Classifier/README.md

 # Image-Classifier
-This project classifies images of a dog, a cat and cars
+This project classifies images of a dog, a cat and cars using SVM Classifier